dfglfa/parents-conference/README.md

 2. Book the desired slots for the desired teacher.
 3. Print your time-table.

-## Online Speech day
+## Online Reunion

-We added support to hold the speech day online.
-When you create a new speech day event you can now specify a base URL for a video conferencing service.
+We added support to hold the reunion online.
+When you create a new reunion you can now specify a base URL for a video conferencing service.
 (E.g. https://meet.jit.si)
 Teachers and students will find an individal link for each booked slot, where they can meet online.

 ## Development